CursedPrograms/GloriosaAI/README.md

 Matplotlib
 Pillow (PIL)
-Optional: A dataset of images for training (recommended specifications: 128 x 128 resolution, RGB format, .PNG files) You can install the required Python packages using pip with the following commands:
+Optional: A dataset of images for training (recommended specifications: 128 x 128 resolution, RGB format, .PNG files)

 pip install tensorflow
 pip install numpy